 - You may not add any tax or surcharge to transactions, unless applicable law expressly allows or requires you to impose such tax or surcharge.
 If any tax or surcharge amount is allowed, such amount must be included in the transaction amount and shall not be collected separately.

 22. Web, Phone, and Mail-Based Processing and Recurring Payments; Lodging and Vehicle Rental Transactions.
 If you accept payment by web ("IO"), phone ("TO"), mail ("MO"), or pre-authorized ("PO") order, a transaction receipt may be completed without the cardholder's or payor’s signature or an imprint, but in such case, you agree to create a receipt containing the card number, expiration date, transaction date, an authorization number, the sale amount, and the letters "IO","TO", "MO", or "PO" as appropriate.
 Your name and the city and state of your business must also be included.
 Receiving an electronic authorization shall not relieve you of liability for Chargebacks on any transaction for which you did not obtain an imprint and the cardholder's signature.
 You agree to use reasonable procedures to mitigate payment card and identity fraud.
 If a product is being shipped, your customer must be given the shipping date of the product once the sale is processed.
 If you prohibit refunds in certain circumstances, you may still receive a Chargeback fee relating to such sales pursuant to applicable Rules.
 You agree not to accept credit card sales via email.
 For any recurring transactions, you must obtain a request either written or in another form, from a customer for such goods and services to be charged to the customer's account, and such request must specify the transaction amounts to be charged to the cardholder's account, the frequency of the recurring charge, and the duration of time during which such charges may be made.
+You agree to obtain sufficient authorization from your customers under the applicable rules of any card or payment network, including NACHA Rules, before storing their payment instrument or account details.
 You agree not to complete any recurring transaction after receiving a cancellation notice from the cardholder, Intuit, or in response to an electronic authorization request, which indicates that the card will not be honored.
 You agree to include "Recurring Transaction" on the signature line of the receipt.
 You agree to provide a copy of the written request to a cardholder's issuing bank upon request and must retain a copy of written request for one (1) year after the agreement between you and the payor is terminated.
 For multi-year agreements, you shall renew written request with the cardholder annually during the 12th month of the current agreement.
 For lodging or vehicle rental transactions, you must estimate and obtain an electronic authorization for the amount of the transaction based upon the cardholder's intended length of stay or rental.
 Additional electronic authorization must be obtained and recorded for charges actually incurred in excess of the estimated amount.

 23. Prepayments.
 You agree that a transaction shall be presented to us for processing prior to delivery of goods or services, only where, at the time of the transaction, the cardholder agrees.
 Where customized, special order customers must agree to a properly disclosed delayed delivery terms for the goods or services.
 You agree that when authorization for delayed presentment is provided, the word “Prepayment” or something substantially similar must be disclosed to the cardholder.
 Additionally, you agree to provide and obtain consent to all of the following in writing at the time of the first, or only, partial prepayment, or at the time of full prepayment: